| Possible ''disappearances'' The trial of two former members of the elite Almaz police unit

 case from the Prosecutor General's Office, who fled the country

 in June and successfully obtained asylum in the US.
+International and domestic observers argued that, although the

 four accused men may have been involved in the murder, President